 1. Why is demand surrounding culturally impactful or creative endeavors uncertain?

-Thought point: When a first-time movie is produced, how does the studio know they will make a return on their investment?
+Critical thinking: When a first-time movie is produced, how does the studio know they will make a return on their investment?

-1. The breakdown of asymmetric information is disadvantageous for cultural/creative entrepreneurs.
-Asymmetric information is an imbalance of awareness.
-It occurs when the creator (or seller) has a greater knowledge of the production value than the audience, which can lead to inconsistencies in valuation.
+#1.
+In general economic theory, the potential for “information failure” is high for cultural/creative entrepreneurs.
+Information failure or asymmetric information is an imbalance of awareness.
+It occurs when the creator (or seller) has a greater knowledge of the production value than the audience, which often leads to inconsistencies in valuation.

-If the production of an idea is complex, plan production processes around the resources that you have.
-Consolidate, simplify, execute well, and share part of the process at stages where it does not compromise the integrity of the concept.
+If the production of an idea is complex, plan production phases around the resources that you have.
+Consolidate, simplify, execute well and release parts where it makes sense and does not compromise the integrity of the concept.

-4. Option contracting : If this, than that.
-If a creative output requires complex moving parts, contract or make agreements in a way that will allow options and places for pivots when new information/direction is revealed.
+Option contracting is an agreement based on ‘If this, than that’.
+When a creative output requires complex moving parts, contract or make agreements in a way that will allow options and places for pivots when new information or direction occurs.

-References: Caves, Richard E. "Creative Industries: Contracts between Art and Commerce.
+Reference: Caves, Richard E. "Creative Industries: Contracts between Art and Commerce.
 Cambridge", Mass: Harvard University Press, 2000.
 Print.